Constraining the Thin Disc Initial Mass Function using Galactic Classical Cepheids: Results

-As mentioned in section 2.5, we want to evaluate and quantify the impact in previous results when changing critical ingredients such as the radial scale length of the thin disc, the stellar density at Sun position and the SFH.
-In figure 6 we present a comparison between observational data and model variants for which these parameters have been changed.
-To quantify the impact of a change in the radial scale length we need to look at the differences between DAV model, with a radial scale length of 2170pc and the Default Model (DM) where a radial scale length of 2530pc is used.
-Notice in figure 6 that this difference is small and both DM and DAV fit properly the observational data.
-As the stellar density at the position of the Sun is fixed in BGM a change in the radial scale length means, for simulations in the Solar neighbourhood, a change in the stellar density distribution towards the Galactic Centre compensated by an opposite change towards the Galactic anticentre.
+As mentioned in Section 2.5, we want to evaluate and quantify the impact in previous results when changing critical ingredients, such as the radial scale length of the thin disc, the stellar density at Sun position, and the SFH.
+In Figure 6, we present a comparison between observational data and model variants for which these parameters have been changed.
+To quantify the impact of a change in the radial scale length, we need to look at the differences between the DAV model, with a radial scale length of 2170pc and the DM, where a radial scale length of 2530pc is used.
+We note in Figure 6 that this difference is small and both DM and DAV fit the observational data properly.
+Since the stellar density at the position of the Sun is fixed in BGM, a change in the radial scale length means, for simulations in the Solar neighbourhood, a change in the stellar density distribution towards the Galactic centre, compensated for by an opposite change towards the Galactic anticentre.